Studying & Living

 - Smoking age limit is 18 (buying or having them on you)

-- Smoking is generally not allowed inside restaurants or bars, but some have a separate ventilated smoking room, where you cannot bring beverages.
+- Smoking is generally not allowed inside restaurants or bars.
+Anyhow, some have a separate ventilated smoking room, although you cannot have beverages with you there.

 - Public buildings usually have an assigned smoking area away from the entrances.
-Look around for an ashtray and you can usually find one.
+Look around for an ashtray and you can often find one.

 - Snus is readily available immediately behind the border in Sweden or cruise ships that leave from ports in Helsinki and Turku to Stockholm.